|15.Jan.2018||LED-man||1.1 BOM added, glitch issue, page design changes|

 Hi all, this is the place to find the latest building documents for Black Corporation's Deckard's Dream polyphonic synthesizer.

 Currently, this project is at rev 1.0, PCB's are currently being released to builders.
 (18.Oct.
 2017) and are being constructed.

-A new PCB version rev. 2.1 is planned and the release is planned for July 2018, this page is only for rev.1.x
+A new PCB version rev. 2.1 was released end of 2018, this page is only for rev.1.x

 the REV.2.0 guide is here DDRM rev.2 guide